augustawind/restcli/README.rst

 put our knowledge to use!

-As a learning exercise, we're going to model an API for a super secretive, vaguely intimidating, private membership club.
+As a learning exercise, we're going to model an API for a super secretive, vaguely intimidating, private membership club called "The Secretmasons".
 New members must be invited to get in, and admins can upgrade their membership status when they're deemed "worthy".
+The higher your rank in the club, the more secrets you are told.
 Let's get started!

 .. _request:
 .. _requests: